-- Extrapolated data.
-Contact Piera Systems for further details.

-Deviation from reference counter (GRIMM 11D model year 2006) based on average readings over multiple sampling concentration levels using 1.5% potassium chloride solution at 25 °C and 50%RH.
-0.1um bin is checked for unit-to-unit variance.

-Start-up time is 5 second by default.
+- Device will report data with precision specified on this datasheet within the respective range.
+The precision is not guaranteed beyond the range.
+Device-to-device variation based on average readings over multiple sampling concentration levels using 1.5% potassium chloride solution at 25 °C and 50%RH.
+Piera uses GRIMM EDM180 for individual device calibration for all output channels independently.
+Different reference instruments may yield different data under various conditions. - Extrapolated data.
+Contact Piera Systems for further details. - Start-up time is 5 second by default.
 Any data output during this period should be discarded.
 Subject to change depending on the user settings for the count sampling time.
-The start-up time may be longer depending on the environment where device is being used in. - Lifetime may vary depending on different operating conditions.
+The start-up time may be longer if the concentration level is high. - Lifetime may vary depending on different operating conditions.
+Complies with the IEC60825-12 specification.